 "The only way to reach where you want to be is through blood, sweat, and tears.
 If you want to get where you want to be you have to go through these hardships (talking about acne).
 Successisn't just granted in life."- Liz

 Hey guys!
 Welcome, or welcome back to the blog!
 This week I wanted to take some time to introduce thebrand new Banish Warriors forBanishacnescars.
 If you're not aware of whata "Banish Warrior"is, they basically share their own journeys in dealing with acne while embodying what the company stands for;strength, empowerment, determination, and courage.

 Each warrior is unique in their own way, from healing themselves internally through diet and focusing on the externalesthetic factors of skin to being a lover for makeup and a positive ray of sunshine for all acnesufferers.
 The fourwarriors each present a unique personality and outlook when it comes to what truly defines them as the embodimentof Banish.
-This week, I sat down with each of them individually in one-on-one interview and got to pick their brains.
+This week, I sat down with each of them individually in a one-on-one interview and got to pick their brains.

 Today's Interview and blog post is going to be all about the new banish warrior, Liz (@prettyprogress23).
 As someone whoalso shares their acne journey online, I wondered, why would she share her journey online and how does shestay confident in doing so?
 Keep reading below to get to know all about Liz and the message of positivity she hopes to spread to all acne sufferers.